aryandas2911/SwasthSetu/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.
 For significant changes, please open an issue first to discuss the proposed updates.

----

-This version describes the project clearly, highlights key features, and outlines future plans.
-Let me know if you'd like to tweak anything further! 🚀✨